fmaguire/mag_sim_paper/manuscript.md

 ## Acknowledgements

 This work was supported primarily by a Donald Hill Family Fellowship held by F.M.
-W.Y.V.L. and B.J. hold Canadian Institute of Health Research (CIHR) doctoral scholarships.
+W.Y.V.L. and B.J. hold Canadian Institutes of Health Research (CIHR) doctoral scholarships.
 K.G. was supported by a Natural Sciences and Engineering Research Council of Canada (NSERC) Collaborative Research and Training Experience (CREATE) Bioinformatics scholarship.
 B.J, W.Y.V.L., and K.G. also held Simon Fraser University (SFU) Omics and Data Sciences fellowships.
 F.S.L.B. holds an SFU Distinguished Professorship and R.G.B. is a Professor and Associate Dean Research at Dalhousie University.